High-voltage direct current: Cable systems

-Long undersea or underground high-voltage cables have a high electrical capacitance compared with overhead transmission lines, since the live conductors within the cable are surrounded by a relatively thin layer of insulation (the dielectric), and a metal sheath.
+Long undersea or underground high-voltage cables have a high electrical capacitance compared with overhead transmission lines since the live conductors within the cable are surrounded by a relatively thin layer of insulation (the dielectric), and a metal sheath.
 The geometry is that of a long coaxial capacitor.
 The total capacitance increases with the length of the cable.
 This capacitance is in a parallel circuit with the load.
 Where alternating current is used for cable transmission, additional current must flow in the cable to charge this cable capacitance.
-This extra current flow causes added energy loss via dissipation of heat in the conductors of the cable, raising its temperature.
+Another way to look at this is to realize, that such capacitance causes a phase shift between voltage and current, and thus decrease of the transmitted power, which is a vector product of voltage and current.
 Additional energy losses also occur as a result of dielectric losses in the cable insulation.

-However, if direct current is used, the cable capacitance is charged only when the cable is first energized or if the voltage level changes; there is no additional current required.
 For a sufficiently long AC cable, the entire current-carrying ability of the conductor would be needed to supply the charging current alone.
 This cable capacitance issue limits the length and power-carrying ability of AC power cables.

+However, if direct current is used, the cable capacitance is charged only when the cable is first energized or if the voltage level changes; there is no additional current required.
 DC powered cables are limited only by their temperature rise and Ohm's law.
-Although some leakage current flows through the dielectric insulator, this is small compared to the cable's rated current.
+Although some leakage current flows through the dielectric insulator, this effect is also present in AC systems and is small compared to the cable's rated current.